Miriam5/weatherApp/README.md

 # weatherApp
-From Esterling's class; not quite working yet, but a start.
+From Esterling's class; simple than the first version, but the API is working.

+Next iterations can be: add toggle between F and C; figure out why icon doesn't always show.